-We pull up at the gate house of the private road, shake hands with the jovial guard who merrily waves us on towards the the highest mountain range outside of the Himalayas, The Cordillera Blanca.
+We pull up at the gatehouse of the private road, shake hands with the jovial guard who merrily waves us on towards the highest mountain range outside of the Himalayas, The Cordillera Blanca.

 This is the South America that we came here for, wilderness open space and beauty.
-Amidst this parched lowland desert it is difficult to comprehend that just a hundred or so kilometres away stand giant snow capped mountains.
+Amidst this parched lowland desert, it is difficult to comprehend that just a hundred or so kilometres away stand giant snow-capped mountains.
 Come dusk we find a fine camp spot with a magnificent view, the only sound is silence.
 The sky is clear as we lay outside the tent after dinner watching the stars.
 We try to identify the Southern Cross.
 We think we find it, then we find another cross, then another, it is astonishing just how many celestial crosses there are in the night sky.
 We find Orion's Belt, we always find Orion's Belt, we are happy that Orion's Belt exists for there are few other constellations that we can identify here, then we spot the Plough, larger than in the northern hemisphere and upside down.
-We discus the size of space and the fact that the universe is expanding at an incomprehensible speed, we wonder how, given that space is infinite, it can be expanding.
-We discus black holes and white dwarfs and worm holes and light years.
-We discus things that are really beyond us, we realise that we are becoming very confused and so we retire for the night.
+We discuss the size of space and the fact that the universe is expanding at an incomprehensible speed, we wonder how, given that space is infinite, it can be expanding.
+We discuss black holes and white dwarfs and wormholes and light years.
+We discuss things that are really beyond us, we realise that we are becoming very confused and so we retire for the night.
 This always happens when we camp in a desert.

 Finding camping in this narrow valley is a challenge.
 Tired after a long day in the saddle we fuel ourselves with a sugar hit from a battered bottle of warm cola before clambering to a ridge high above the road.
 We while away a pleasant evening there laying outside the tent drinking tea and arguing about which constellation is the Southern Cross, we have to date discovered 37 crosses.